henrysky/milkyway_plot/README.rst

     # Save the figure
     plot_instance.savefig(file='gaia.png')

-Or plotting with Gaia Source with RV catalog (No code is prvided but you should be able to modify the code above to do that)
+Or plotting with Gaia Source with RV catalog (No code is provided but you should be able to modify the code above to do that)

 .. image:: https://github.com/henrysky/milkyway_plot/blob/master/readme_images/gaiadr2_rv_combined.png?raw=true